meatball133/crystal/exercises/concept/language-list/.meta/design.md

 ## Goal

-The goal of this exercise is to teach the student about classes in crystal.
+The goal of this exercise is to teach the student about arrays in Crystal.

 ## Learning objectives

-- Know that classes are templates to create objects.
+- Know how to create an array
-- Understand constructors of classes.
-- Know that you can set up custom constructors.
-- Understand that classes can hold methods.
-- Understand instance variables.
-- Understand how to assign types and why you have to assign types.
+- Know how to add an element to an array
+- Know how to remove an element from an array
+- Know how to get an element from an array
+- Know how to create an empty array
-- Know what a class method is.
+- Know how to get an array from a string

 ## Out of scope

-- Class variables
+- Array Methods
-- Macro shortcuts(getter etc)
-- extend, include
+- Enumeration

 ## Concepts

-`classes`:
+`array`:

+- `[]`
+- `<<`
-- initialize
+- `pop` & `delete_at`
-- `.new`
+- `[] of T`
-- `@<variables>` (instance variables)
+- `split`
-- Assigning types, `<variable> : <Type>`
-- Using methods which belong to a class
-- Using methods which belong to an instance

 ## Prerequisites

+- Union Types
+- Ranges
-- Number Types, Bools
+- Nil